Memoji turns you into an Apple Anemoji in iOS update

 You're not limited to being a robot or a poop emoji anymore -- now Apple lets you make your own Animoji, calling it "Memoji."

-At Apple's annual Worldwide Developers Conference in San Jose, California, on Monday, the company announced new features coming to Animoji, its hit Augmented Reality feature that allows you to put a digital mask over your face in iMessage.
+At Apple's annual Worldwide Developers Conference, or WWDC, in San Jose, California, on Monday, the company announced new features coming to Animoji, its hit Augmented Reality feature that allows you to put a digital mask over your face in iMessage.

 When Apple first announced it alongside the iPhone X -- the only device it's available for because of its front-facing True Depth camera -- there weren't many characters available.
 People were limited to Animojis like cats, dogs, and a poop emoji.